system76/docs/_articles/touchpad-disable.md

 ---
 layout: article
-title: Disable Touchpad While Typing
+title: Hardware - Disable Touchpad While Typing
 description: If you would like to disable the touchpad while typing, please follow these instructions.
 keywords:
   - touchpad